Welcome

 Germany and the Republic of Congo: Bilateral relations

-Relations between the Republic of the Congo and Germany are good, but not intensive.
-The German Embassy was closed in 1997 as a result of the civil war, and reopened in 2013.
-The country’s per capita income is high for the region, which is one of the reasons why the Republic of the Congo is not a partner of German bilateral development cooperation.
+Relations between the Republic of the Congo and Germany are untroubled.
+Most recently, the Gesellschaft für internationale Zusammenarbeit (GIZ) opened an office in Brazzaville and an honorary consul was appointed in the port city of Pointe-Noire.
+The country’s per capita income is high for the region, which is why the Republic of the Congo is not a partner of German bilateral development cooperation.

 The Nouabalé-Ndoki National Park in the far north of the country receives financial support from the German Kreditanstalt für Wiederaufbau (KfW) as part of the Sangha Trinational conservation project (UNESCO natural World Heritage site).
 The Odzala National Park receives funding within the context of the Legacy Landscape Fund.